Sclater's monal: Distribution and habitat

 Sclater's monal is distributed to mountain forests of the east Himalayan region, in north-eastern India, south-eastern Tibet and northern Burma, at altitudes of 2500 to 4200 m.

 Behaviour

 The diet of the Sclater's monal, like that of other members of the genus Lophophorus, probably consists mainly of tubers, roots, bulbs, arthropods, rodents, seeds and flowers.
 The female usually lays between three and five eggs.
 It is not known if the male participates in nest defense, but it is likely.

 Conservation

-Due to ongoing habitat loss, small population size, limited range and overhunting in some areas for food and its feathers, Sclater's monal is evaluated as Vulnerable on IUCN Red List of Threatened Species.
+Despite an overall decreasing population size, Sclater's monal is evaluated as Least Concern on the IUCN Red List due to its large range.
 It is listed on Appendix I of CITES.